Privacy

 The OmniPackage tool itself

 The OmniPackage CLI runs locally on your machine.
 It doesn't phone home, doesn't report usage, and doesn't require registration.
-The only network call it makes is to S3 bucket you configure.
+The only network call it makes is to the S3-compatible storage you configure — and if you publish to a local filesystem, it makes none at all.

 Changes